teambit/docs/docs/packages/publishing-to-commonjs-registries.md

 title: Publishing to CommonJS Registries
 ---

-Components are published to the [bit.dev platform](https://bit.dev/) to allow scalable collaboration and enjoy designated features.
-In addition, some people would like to publish their components to other registrieus such as NPN.
+By default, component packages are published to [Bit Cloud](https://bit.dev).
+However, that can be changed to npm or a private registry.

-A component can be published to NPM either by using the `publish` command or as an automated step in the versioning process (when a component is 'tagged').
+A component package can be published either by using the `publish` command or as an automated step in the versioning process (when a component is 'tagged').

-Publishing requires setting your `workspace.jsonc` configuration file with the name of the NPM scope and other properties.
-Components will not be published if the registry information is missing (either npm scope name or the details of another registry).
+Publishing requires setting your `workspace.jsonc` configuration file with the name of the npm scope and other properties.
+Components will not be published if the registry information is missing (either the npm scope name or the details of another registry).

 ## Publishing configurations

-> The publishing configurations (`teambit.pkg`) must be set under the 'variant' field and cannot be set at the workspace-level.
+> The publishing configurations (`teambit.pkg`) must be set under the 'variant' field.
+It cannot be set at the workspace-level.

 Example: